nabob-labs/nabob-framework/nabob-framework/doc/nabob_account.md

 ## Function `fungible_transfer_only`

-BOS Primary Fungible Store specific specialized functions, Utilized internally once migration of BOS to FungibleAsset is complete.
+BOB Primary Fungible Store specific specialized functions, Utilized internally once migration of BOB to FungibleAsset is complete.
-Convenient function to transfer BOS to a recipient account that might not exist.
+Convenient function to transfer BOB to a recipient account that might not exist.
-This would create the recipient BOS PFS first, which also registers it to receive BOS, before transferring.
+This would create the recipient BOB PFS first, which also registers it to receive BOB, before transferring.
-TODO: once migration is complete, rename to just "transfer_only" and make it an entry function (for cheapest way to transfer BOS) - if we want to allow BOS PFS without account itself
+TODO: once migration is complete, rename to just "transfer_only" and make it an entry function (for cheapest way to transfer BOB) - if we want to allow BOB PFS without account itself

 <pre><code><b>public</b>(<b>friend</b>) entry <b>fun</b> <a href="nabob_account.md#0x1_nabob_account_fungible_transfer_only">fungible_transfer_only</a>(source: &<a href="../../move-stdlib/doc/signer.md#0x1_signer">signer</a>, <b>to</b>: <b>address</b>, amount: u64)